alhenry/project-template/README.md

 <img src="https://media3.giphy.com/media/PmABbbUe3IqUKSOIBV/giphy.gif?cid=790b761117d6314a9dcc65f822296eaa41fcc220d29fb6c6&rid=giphy.gif" width="auto" height="200"/>

-It saves time, improves reproducibility, and enable both ourselves and others to quickly navigate through the project.
+It saves time, improves reproducibility, and enable both ourselves and others to quickly navigate through the project.˜

 Reproducible research and file organisation have been discussed at length elsewhere (see [References](#references)).
 However, as modern computational research project comes in all forms and sizes,  project templates are often opinionated and project-specific.